Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 RSA 644:9

-Effective: Jan 1, 2000Class A misdemeanor: up to 1 year imprisonment and/or up to $2,000 fine.
-Class B felony if material is distributed without consent or used for extortion.
+Effective: Jan 1, 2000Class A misdemeanor — up to 1 year imprisonment and/or up to $2,000 fine; escalates to felony for repeat offenses and when victim is under 18

 View source